 Rovaniemi has two post offices – one of them is in the Revontuli shopping centre and is open 8-20 from Monday to Friday and 10-15 on Saturdays.
 The other is, of course, Santa Claus’ Main Post Office in Santa Claus Village at the Arctic Circle, and is open daily all year round.
 In the summer (June-August), opening hours are 9-18; in the autumn and spring (September-November and January-May), 10-17.
 During the Christmas season (1st December-6th January) Santa’s Post Office stays open 9-19.

 Letters and postcards can be dropped in the orange mailboxes all over town, which are emptied every weekday.
 Stamps are sold at post offices, kiosks, tourist information desks, book shops, most supermarkets and hotels.

 The right of public access (also known as Everyman’s Right) allows everyone in Finland to roam freely in the countryside without permits and free of charge, regardless of who owns the land.
 However, you may not cause a disturbance to nature or local inhabitants.
 As a generally accepted custom reinforced by national law, this right also extends to foreigners.
 For more information, see here and here.

-Generally, department stores and supermarkets are open 9-21 from Monday to Friday, 9-18 on Saturdays and 12-18 on Sundays.
+Generally, department stores and supermarkets are open daily at 9-21.
 Boutiques and smaller shops are open 10-18 from Monday to Friday, 10-16 on Saturdays and 12-16 on Sundays.
 Please note that some shops’ opening hours may vary.
-On public holidays, most shops are closed.

 Smoking indoors is forbidden in all public spaces, including cafés and restaurants.
 Some bars have separate smoking rooms.